How Does Cashless Payment Work: A Guide

 How Does Cashless Payment Work

-Payment Gateways
+Payment gateways

 A payment gateway is a service that processes credit card payments for online and offline businesses.
-It acts as an intermediary between the merchant and the financial institutions, ensuring that the transaction is secure and funds are transferred correctly.
+It acts as an intermediary between the merchant and the financial institutions, ensuring the transaction is secure and funds are transferred correctly.

 Mobile Payment Solutions